 President of the Jewish Community of Munich and Upper Bavaria on the start of payments to NS forced laborers in 2000

-Milestones for reappraisal and for the Foundation’s history as a timeline
+Confronting NS forced labor and tracing the Foundation’s history – a timeline

 2. Federal Compensation Act